Arksine/moonraker/docs/web_api.md

   `KlipperScreen`, `MoonCord`, etc.
 - `version`: The current version of the connected client
 - `type`:  Application type.
-May be one of `web`, `mobile`, `desktop`, `display`, `bot`, or `other`.
+May be one of `web`, `mobile`, `desktop`, `display`, `bot`, `agent` or `other`.
 These should be self explanatory, use `other` if your client does not fit any of the prescribed options.
 - `url`: The url for your client's homepage

+!!!
+Note
+    When identifying as an `agent`, only one instance should be connected to moonraker at a time.
+If multiple agents of the same `client_name` attempt to identify themselves this endpoint will return an error.
+    See the [extension APIs](#extension-apis) for more information about `agents`.

 Returns: